Q+A: Tinsel & Twine

 What brought you to DUMBO?

 Adette: When we first started, we thought we should stay in Manhattan; our first studio was in Tribeca.
 After a year there, it became clear that we needed a larger space.
-DUMBO was really interesting because of its growth, and there’s a lot of really creative people.
+DUMBO was really interesting because of its growth, and there are a lot of really creative people here.
 A creative startup that isn’t in tech is rare.
 A lot of entrepreneurs are in tech, which is quicker to scale.
 At Tinsel, what we are doing is more on the artistic side, and our work lives beyond computers.
 DUMBO allows us to have all of it: an office to work and design digitally as well as a studio space to build with our hands.
 It’s a really interesting space and community of creative people.

 Erica: It’s funny because you’ll be out in the neighborhood getting drinks or getting coffee and talking to people and you’ll meet people who work at Etsy or work at Tattly.
 We’ve really loved going to the Creative Mornings sessions that happen at Galapagos and meeting people there.
 It’s like finding your tribe and people who do cool stuff and make things.
 We love that environment.
 Because of our culture and the types of people we work with, we’re pretty casual, we’re laid back, and we like to have fun.
 It didn’t feel right to be in Midtown or in the Financial District where people would say, “Who are those girls with tattoos?”